OSSCanada/vsts_build_pipeline/hol-content/02-build_vsts_ci.md

     * Qualify Image Name:   Ensure it is Checked
     * Additional Image Tags:   (LEAVE BLANK)
     * Leave the rest as the defaults.

+IMAGE GOES HERE

 * After completing the above, click on the **Save & queue** button near the top right.
 A window will pop-up, leave the defaults and hit the **save & queue** button to start the build.

-IMAGE GOES HERE
+5. Validate Successful Build

+* After clicking on the save & queue button above, you will see a message near the top of the page that a new build has been kicked off with a number.
+Clicking on that number will take you to the build run and show you the progress.
+* A successful run is **green**.
+If there is **red** it means the build failed.
+Use the build run output to troubleshoot errors, fix the errors, and then run another build.

-5. Repeat Steps 3 and 4 Above for Web and API Containers
+6. Repeat Steps 3 and 4 Above for Web and API Containers

 * Hint: You will need to add 4 more Docker Tasks, 2 each for API and Web.
 * Hint: Remember to select the correct **Docker File** associated to each part of the app.
 * Hint: Don't forget to ensure you change the **Image Name** associated to each part of the app.

+7. Add Artifacts to Build Output

+* The next step is to add Publish Output steps to the pipeline.
+This is done by clicking on the **+** next to **Phase 1**, entering **publish** in the search box, hover over the **Publish Build Artifacts** task, then hit the **Add** button.
+* Click on the **Publish Artifact** task and update the following:
+    * Display name:   Publish Yaml
+    * Path to Publish:   Use the ... on the right-hand side to select the **helper-files** folder
+    * Artifact Name:   yaml
+    * Artifact publish location:   Visual Studio Team Services/TFS
+* After completing the above, click on the **Save & queue** button near the top right.
+A window will pop-up, leave the defaults and hit the **save & queue** button to start the build.

+8. Enable Continuous Integration

+* To enable Continuous Integration, meaning that everytime your code is checked in a build will run, click on **Triggers** just above the Process bar.
+* Click the **Enable continuous integration** checkbox.
+* Click the **Save & queue** button in the top right and select **Save** from the drop-down to save your changes.
+* You are done, now wasn't that easy.

+## Summary

+At this point you should have a fully functioning CI process that builds all 3 Container Images (Web, API, DB) as well as pushing all 3 Container Images (Web, API, DB) to Azure Container Registry.
+Now you are ready to build the Release Pipeline and release the build to AKS.